 - Safeguarding, and the child's best interests, wishes and feelings, are considered in everything the school does.
-Everyone at the school is involved in the whole school approach to safeguarding and online safety is a theme throughout. - The school's policies, procedures and training follow the local safeguarding partnership arrangements and the law, including the school's duties under the Human Rights Act 1998, Data Protection Act 2018 and Equality Act 2010. - The school's leadership team are held to account for the school's safeguarding arrangements. - Safeguarding is a standing item on the agenda for trustee meetings. - There is an appointed designated safeguarding lead (DSL) who has appropriate time, resources and funding to carry out their role. - A trustee with senior board level status has the lead for leadership of safeguarding responsibilities (known as the safeguarding link trustee). - There is an appointed designated teacher for looked after children who is appropriately trained. - The board takes into account children who are more at risk of harm and any barriers that can make it difficult to recognise abuse and/or neglect affecting pupils with special educational needs and disabilities (SEND). - Child protection files are maintained as set out in Annex C of KCSiE. - The school adds to multi-agency working and shares information appropriately and in a timely manner. - All staff receive regular safeguarding information, updates and in-depth training. - Staff read the appropriate part of KCSiE. - Pupils are taught about keeping themselves and others safe, including when online. - The board does all that they reasonably can to limit children's exposure to online risks from the school's online IT systems and assign a member of the senior leadership team and a trustee to ensure standards are met. - Appropriate safer recruitment processes and procedures are in place. - There is a procedure in place to identify and address children absent from education, particularly where this is happening repeatedly and there are also safeguarding concerns for the pupil. - Procedures are in place to manage any safeguarding concerns about staff and how concerns should be reported.
-The chair of trustees will manage any allegations against the headteacher. - There are effective safeguarding arrangements for when the site is being hired/let. - Alcohol is not consumed by staff during events where children are present on or off site, or on school trips. - All members of the board of trustees receive safeguarding training at induction, which is regularly updated. - All trustees sign to say they have read and understood KCSiE and this policy.
+Everyone at the school is involved in the whole school approach to safeguarding and online safety is a theme throughout. - The school's policies, procedures and training follow the local safeguarding partnership arrangements and the law, including the school's duties under the Human Rights Act 1998, Data Protection Act 2018 and Equality Act 2010. - The school's leadership team are held to account for the school's safeguarding arrangements.

+- Safeguarding is a standing item on the agenda for trustee meetings. - The appointed designated safeguarding lead (DSL) is given the additional time, funding, training, resources and support to carry out the role effectively. - A trustee with senior board level lead takes leadership responsibility for the school's safeguarding arrangements (known as the safeguarding link trustee). - There is an appointed designated teacher for looked after children who is appropriately trained. - The board takes into account children who are more at risk of harm and any barriers that can make it difficult to recognise abuse and/or neglect, for example children with special educational needs and disabilities (SEND). - Child protection files are maintained as set out in Annex C of KCSIE. - The school adds to multi-agency working and shares information appropriately and in a timely manner. - All staff receive regular safeguarding information, updates and in-depth training. - Staff sign to say they have read the appropriate part of KCSIE.
+Trustees sign to say they have read and understood KCSIE and this policy. - Children are taught about keeping safe, including when online. - The board does all that they reasonably can to limit children's exposure to online risks from the school's online IT systems and assign a member of the senior leadership team and a trustee to ensure standards are met. - Appropriate safer recruitment processes and procedures are in place. - Procedures are in place to identify and address children absent from education, including persistent absence, and when safeguarding concerns coincide. - There are procedures for reporting and managing safeguarding concerns about adults who work for the school.
+The chair of trustees will manage any allegations against the headteacher. - There are effective safeguarding arrangements for when the site is being hired/let. - Alcohol is not consumed by staff on school trips or events, on or off site. - All members of the board of trustees receive safeguarding training at induction, which is regularly updated.